Engee documentation

 target = EngeePhased.RadarTarget(MeanRCS=tgtrcs,OperatingFrequency=fc); # Системный объект целей

-To model the signal, we also need to define the propagation channel between the radar system and each target.
+To simulate the signal, we also need to determine the propagation channel between the radar system and each target.

 In [ ]: